Connected against harm: A Kenyan-German exchange on tech-facilitated gender-based violence

 inadequate risk analyses of many platforms and pointed out cultural blind spots in the evaluation of platforms where gender-based violence is particularly prevalent.

 Bff has recently published a study on the impact of the DSA on platform monitoring of digital violence.
 This policy paper on the DSA examines where large online platforms are failing to apply the requirements of the DSA.
-Bff
+Bff observed that many of the very large online platforms and search engines affected by the DSA use overly narrow

-or incomplete definitions of gender-based violence and largely ignore intersectional perspectives, leading to
+or incomplete definitions of gender-based violence and largely ignore intersectional perspectives, leading to incomplete reporting and a lack of accountability on the part of platforms.

 The exchanges will be continued to further discuss measures for combatting online gender-based violence that can be implemented on different levels.